All of the information any quizzical Fluevoger could ever need, in a very handy drop down menu.

 • Returns take 2-3 weeks for processing.
 A refund will take 1 to 2 billing cycles to appear on your credit card statement.
 Returns are processed within two weeks upon receiving your shoes (but most likely sooner).

 • If you want to exchange your shoes with another pair, please contact the store by either email or telephone to make sure the store can locate your future pair of Vogs.
-Contact info should be at the top of your invoice, and <link>.
+Contact info should be at the top of your invoice or you can look it up here.

 • We require an original sales invoice in order to process any returns, and it helps to fill out the return form.
 Otherwise, how will the great salespeople at the Fluevog store know the best way to assist you?
 Please let them know if you want a return or an exchange for it, which will help the return/exchange process run much smoother.